Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 The trajectory dataset of the free-flyer scenario is generated by successively solving SCPs.
-First, given an initial state, transfer time, and waypoint condition (position and timestep), a relaxed nonconvex problem in Eq.~\eqref{eq:ocp_ff} without Eq.~\eqref{eq:ocp_ff_obs} is solved by the SCP, which generates a dynamically feasible trajectory that satisfies the waypoint passage but the collision avoidance constraints.
-This trajectory is then used as a warm-start for the second SCP that solves the full problem in Eq.~\eqref{eq:ocp_ff}.
+First, given an initial state, transfer time, and waypoint condition (position and timestep), the SCP solves a relaxed nonconvex problem in Eq.~\eqref{eq:ocp_ff} without Eq.~\eqref{eq:ocp_ff_obs}, which generates a dynamically feasible trajectory that satisfies the waypoint passage but not the collision avoidance constraints.
+The resulting trajectory is then used as a warm-start for the second SCP that solves the full problem in Eq.~\eqref{eq:ocp_ff}.
 This two-stage SCP structure reduces the infeasibility in the SCP and ensures that the final trajectories satisfy both the behavior-conditioned waypoint and collision avoidance.

 Based on the above formulation, sample trajectories demonstrating the behavior patterns defined in Table~\ref{tab:commands_ff} are shown in Fig.~\ref{fig:ff_behav}.